-Deadly bus crash adds to Philippines' Christmas woes
+The Philippines' deadly Christmas weekend

 Story highlights

-- Twenty pilgrims killed in early morning road accident en route to Christmas mass
+- Twenty pilgrims killed in road accident en route to Christmas mass

 - Deadly accident comes after a weekend of tragedies in the Philippines

-Manila, Philippines (CNN)Twenty worshipers were killed in a road accident in the northern Philippines as they traveled to a dawn Christmas service -- the latest in a string of deadly tragedies to beset the Southeast Asian country during the holiday period.
+Manila, Philippines (CNN)A fatal bus accident early Monday was the latest in a string of deadly tragedies to hit the Philippines this holiday weekend, including a typhoon and a shopping mall fire.

-The accident occurred in the town of Agoo, some 200 km north of the capital Manila, when a public bus collided with a smaller private vehicle at around 3:30 a.m. local time Monday (2.30 p.m Sunday ET), Jason Falao, a senior police officer in Agoo, told CNN.
+Twenty worshippers traveling to a dawn Christmas service were killed in the town of Agoo, about 200 km north of the capital Manila.

+About 3:30 a.m. local time (2:30 p.m.
+Sunday ET), a public bus collided with a smaller private vehicle known as a jeepney, according to Jason Falao, a senior police officer in Agoo.

 All the fatalities were aboard the smaller vehicle, an Isuzu SUV-style jeepney.
-It was carrying 29 people, taking the passengers to Manaoag church in the neighboring province of Pangasinan, a well-known pilgrimage destination in the heavily Catholic Philippines.
+It was carrying 29 people, taking the passengers to Manaoag church in the neighboring province of Pangasinan, a well-known pilgrimage destination in the heavily Catholic country.

 The jeepney was heading north when it overtook another vehicle and crashed into the bigger bus, Falao said.
-He added one person on the bus sustained minor injuries.
+One person on the bus sustained minor injuries, he said.

 Jeepneys, informal minibuses, are a ubiquitous form of transportation throughout the Philippines.